Mfon-Abasi/Mfon-Abasi/README.md

 - 👋 Hi, I’m @Mfon-Abasi
-- 👀 I’m interested in ...
-Ui/Ux and front end
+- 👀 I’m interested in
-- 🌱 I’m currently learning ...Ui/Ux, html, css and javascript
+- 🌱 I’m currently learning
 - 💞️ I’m looking to collaborate on ...
 - 📫 How to reach me ...